NejibK/techExcellence/README.md

 3. App Service & Webb App Bot will be created in your newly created Ressource Group

-    This could take up to 5 minutes
+    - This could take up to 5 minutes

-4. Search for your ressource group or your newly created service in the search bar in Az blue header.
+4. Search for your ressource group or your newly created service in the search bar in AZ blue header.

-5. Open the App Service & the Webb App Bot in two browser Tabs
+5. Open the App Service & the Webb App Bot in two seperate browser Tabs

 ## Web App bot

 1. In the Overview you can check your resource group, your subscription, your pricing tier and the messaging endpoint

-2. Before we look into the code, let's test this echo bot -> Test in Web Chat (you might need to zoom out "Ctrl -" )
+2. Before we look into the code, let's test this echo bot > Test in Web Chat (you might need to zoom out "Ctrl -" )

 3. Use this window to test your bot after every change in the code (next step)